Edit

 An enum is a list of literals.
 Before you can use an enum, you must declare it in Application Explorer.

 The literal values are represented internally as integers.
 The first literal has the number 0, the next literal has the number 1, the next literal has the number 2, and so on.
 You can use enum values as integers in expressions.
-The default value for the first entry is 0, and the internal representation is a short number.
+The default value for the first entry is 0, or false.

 An enum value is automatically converted to a boolean, int, or real.
 Additionally, the following explicit conversion functions can be used: enum2str and str2enum.